Within the madness of the medieval Medina, experience the exotic charm and traditional way of life that has nourished Marrakech for over a millennium.

 Le Fondouk // For a swish-ish night out, Le Fondouk is possibly our favourite restaurant in Morocco.
 The menu leans heavily on traditional Moroccan dishes with an international flavour and they sell alcohol.
 Try to book a table on the roof terrace.

-From traditional to hip, dreamy to functional, there’s an authentic riad in Marrakech for any taste.
-Behind the imposing studded doors and thick mud walls, a secluded oasis of calm is the perfect antidote to the hectic medina.
-Built around a central courtyard, generally with lush gardens and water features surrounded by opulent tilework, staying in a riad in Marrakech is a wonderful experience.
+Built around a central courtyard, with lush gardens and water features surrounded by opulent tilework, staying in a riad in Marrakech is a wonderful experience.

 RIAD JARDIN SECRET ($$)